oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 It is important to highlight that during the creation of the OCI resources, Instance Principals were established that allow the K8s nodes to manage the ADB.
 This includes changing its ADMIN password.

-The password currently assigned to the ADB was randomised and is unknown, but when you bind to the ADB via the OraOperator, you are instructing the controllers to modify the ADB to the newly defined, desired state.
+The password currently assigned to the ADB was randomised and is unknown, but when you bind to the ADB via the OraOperator, you are instructing the Controller to modify the ADB to the newly defined, desired state.
 In regards to the ADMIN password, it will currently not be what you will define in the K8s Secret, and will therefor be modified accordingly.

 In Cloud Shell, generate a base64 encoded password string.
-You can choose any password so long as it complies with the Database Complexity rules:
+You can choose any password so long as it complies with the [Password Complexity](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-users-create.html#GUID-72DFAF2A-C4C3-4FAC-A75B-846CC6EDBA3F) rules.

-* The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.
-* The password cannot contain the username.
-* The password cannot be one of the last four passwords used for the same username.
-* The password cannot contain the double quote (") character.
-* The password must not be the same password that is set less than 24 hours ago.

 Generate a Base64 encoded string of the new password: